brianshumate/vaultron/README.md

 ### Access Control Lists and Transport Layer Security

-Given the intended use cases for this project, the working solution is essentially a blank canvas, so there are no in-depth changes to configuration from the perspective of Consul ACLs, end-to-end TLS, and so on.
+Given the intended use cases for this project, the working solution is essentially a blank canvas and there are no in-depth changes to configuration from the perspective of security by enabling Consul ACLs, end-to-end TLS, etc.

 Those kinds of changes are left to configuration as developed by the user for their own specific use cases.
-That said, here are some resources for configuring those sorts of things:
+That said, here are some resources to help you in configuring those sorts of things:

 - [Consul ACL System guide](https://www.consul.io/docs/guides/acl.html)
 - [Consul Encryption documentation](https://www.consul.io/docs/agent/encryption.html)
 - [Vault TCP Listener documentation](https://www.vaultproject.io/docs/configuration/listener/tcp.html)

-### Where are the Data?
+### Where's My Vault Data?

 Vault data is kept in Consul's key/value store, which in turn is written into the `consul/oss_server_*/data` directories for each of the three Consul